BabyChiefDoit

 Jayden Whitter Jones (born c.
 2008), known professionally as BabyChiefDoit, is an American rapper from South Side, Chicago, Illinois.
-He is best known for his 2025 single "Went West," which entered the Billboard Hot 100.
+He is best known for singles "Went West" in 2025, and "Ghetto Love Story" in 2026, both of which entered the Billboard Hot 100.

+Career

 Jones gained growth with his songs "Pancakes & Drugs" and "6ix Times 2Day", both of which released in 2024.
 His single "Rollin" entered the TikTok Billboard Top 50.
 He was also selected as a 2025 XXL Freshman.
 His debut studio album, Animals Only (2024), was met with positive reviews from critics, along with his second album, Zoo Life (2025).
-Jones performed at Rolling Loud 2025.
+Jones performed at Rolling Loud 2025, as well as the Lyrical Lemonade Summer Smash.

+Musical style

 Jones is a drill rapper who has been compared to Chief Keef and Waka Flocka Flame.
 In a 2025 interview, he stated that he had used ChatGPT to write lyrics, which he was criticized for.